-No one knows exactly what causes pyoderma gangrenosum, but it appears to be a disorder of the immune system.
-People who have certain underlying conditions, such as inflammatory bowel disease or rheumatoid arthritis, are at higher risk of pyoderma gangrenosum.
+The exact causes of pyoderma gangrenosum are unknown, but it appears to be a disorder of the immune system.
+People who have certain underlying conditions, such as inflammatory bowel disease or arthritis, are at higher risk of pyoderma gangrenosum.

-The ulcers of pyoderma gangrenosum can develop quickly.
+Pyoderma gangrenosum ulcers can develop quickly.
 They usually clear up with treatment, but scarring and recurrences are common.

 Pyoderma gangrenosum usually starts with a small, red bump on your skin, which may resemble a spider bite.
 Within days, this bump can develop into a large, painful open sore.